deepset-ai/hayhooks/docs/deployment_guidelines.md

 fastapi run src/hayhooks/server/app.py --workers 4
 ```

-This vertical scaling approach allows you to handle more concurrent requests (according the available resources).
+This vertical scaling approach allows you to handle more concurrent requests (depending on available resources).

 ### Multiple single-worker instances behind a load balancer